adamlilith/bayesLopod-Guide/README.md

   target += normal_lpdf(pmax | 0.5, 0.25);
 ```
 #### CAR model

+`bayesLopod` allows unsampled or poorly sampled sampling units to borrow power to predict occupancy based on the patterns of its neighboring units (i.e. a cell is more likely to be occupied if it is surrounded by cells in which the species is present).
+We do so by implementing a  conditional autoregressive (CAR) model, in which psi is spatially autocorrelated.
+We thank  @mbjoseph for making the code for this analyses publically available  [(see github repository for more details about this model in Stan and CAR in general)](https://github.com/mbjoseph/CARstan).

+In addition to the `function` block defining `sparse_car_lpdf` the followin lines are added to the `model` block in the Stan files for models in which CAR is used.

 ``` Stan
   target += sparse_car_lpdf(psi_i | tau, alpha, W_sparse, D_sparse, lambda, n, W_n);